Skip to main content

 • TrueFoundry’s audit logs still track which user made each request at the Gateway level

-Scenario 4: Token Passthrough Authentication
+Scenario 4: Token Passthrough (Inbound Token Forwarded to MCP Server)

-Use case: Accessing MCP servers that validate tokens from your IdP directly, without TrueFoundry managing the authentication.
-This scenario is for organizations that want the MCP server itself to validate the user’s JWT rather than using OAuth2 token exchange.
+Inbound: TrueFoundry API Key or External IdP Token | Outbound: Token Passthrough Use case: Accessing MCP servers that validate the same token used for Gateway authentication.
+This scenario is for organizations where the MCP server itself can validate the user’s TrueFoundry token or IdP JWT.

 StepActionDescription